 Want to learn more about using conversational messaging to support customers?
 Read our ebook Conversational Support: A Guide to Personalized Customer Messaging.

 Customers love messaging.
 The four largest messaging platforms have more active users than the four largest social media platforms (4.1 billion vs. 3.4 billion).
-They aren’t afraid to try new messaging channels, too; 64% of customers reported testing out a new channel in 2020.

 They also want speed: 90% of customers rate an “immediate” response as essential or very important when they have a customer service question, and “immediate” is defined as 10 minutes or less.